Patrick H. Diamond: Early life and career

 Diamond received his Ph.D. in 1979 from the Massachusetts Institute of Technology.

-Patrick Diamond is very fond of cats, and currently has one cat, Geronimo.

 Honors and awards

 In 1986, he was inducted a fellow of the American Physical Society.
 In 1988, he became a Sloan Research Fellow.

 In 2011, Diamond was awarded the Hannes Alfvén Prize by the European Physical Society for "laying the foundations of modern numerical transport simulations and key contributions on self-generated zonal flows and flow shear decorrelation mechanisms which form the basis of modern turbulence in plasmas".